1ou/blitzar/README.md

 ```
 User can insert, select data with conditions like (>, <, =, <>, >=, <=).
 The join syntax is not available because there are no relations between tables.
-For now there is ability only to insert data, the update and delete operations are not supported yet.
+For now there is ability only to insert data, the update and delete operations are not supported on the data yet.

 create database database_name;
 use database_name;